cs-manughian/AGphoto/README.md

 Description
 -----------
-A LAMP stack photography web page for our client, AGphoto.
+A LAMP stack photography website for our client, AGphoto.

 Authors
 -------